Patterns

 List Layout

-Mobile-optimized list view with automatic field detection and custom actions
+Card-based list view with automatic field detection and custom card components

 Query Examples: For complete useCollectionQuery patterns (basic, filtering, pagination, sorting, relations), see Querying Data.